Bluehost vs. Weebly

 On the other hand, Weebly’s Pro plan comes with 10 websites, unlimited storage and bandwidth, but no email.
 A free domain is included for your first year in addition to $100 of advertising credits, but you have the same limitations when it comes to customizing your website.
 The only significant advantage in terms of design is that Weebly ads are no longer posted on your site.

 Regarding the functionality of your website, Weebly’s Pro plan has some decent improvements.
-For one, you get a search function that visitors can use to find specific information on your site, and you unlock ecommerce tools like a built-in shopping card and payment gateway.
+For one, you get a search function that visitors can use to find specific information on your site, and you unlock eCommerce tools like a built-in shopping cart and payment gateway.
 You also get advanced site statistics, which can help you improve your store’s visibility in search engines.

 That said, you can add all of these features to your Bluehost website by default.
 Given that Weebly’s Pro is roughly double the cost of Bluehost’s Plus package, it makes you wonder whether the extra cost is worth it.
 Having tested both platforms, I’m inclined to say that it isn’t.